Agent Editor

 -

-Building agentic patterns directly in a Mendix app that rely on LLM interactions, microflow tools, MCP services, and knowledge base retrieval, while keeping configuration close to the application logic.
+Building agentic patterns directly in a Mendix app that rely on LLM interactions, microflow tools, MCP services, and knowledge base retrieval, while keeping configuration close to the app logic.

 -